RichardValerosoUniverse/World-at-35/README.md

 7. Ukraine
  👀 👁️ 👀 👁️

-I love 💕 currencies, black items and anything black, gold, cash, electronic debit and credit, Confidential Funds, cryptography and there are a lot more.
+I love 💕 currencies, snakes 🐍,crocodiles 🐊, androids, black items and anything black, gold, cash, electronic debit and credit, Confidential Funds, cryptography and there are a lot more.

 Again, it is what it is nevertheless.
 Precisely!